workos/workos-ruby/README.md

 - `email` (string) - the email of the user to authenticate.
 - `type` (string) - The type of Passwordless Session to create.
 Currently, the only supported value is `MagicLink`.
 - `state` (optional, string) - Optional parameter that a Developer can choose to include in their authorization URL.
 If included, then the redirect URI received from WorkOS will contain the exact `state` that was passed in the authorization URL.
 - `redirect_uri` (string) - a callback URL where your application redirects the user-agent after an authorization code is granted (ex. `workos.dev/callback`).
-This must match one of your configured callback URLs for the associated project on your WorkOS dashboard.
+This must match one of your configured callback URLs for the associated environment on your WorkOS dashboard.

 This method will return a Passwordless Session object, containing the following attributes: